 The central opening is surmounted with a pediment.
 The corner pilasters 0,88 m wide, with a simple base are not channeled and their capitals, continued as cornices with small faces are of a composite shape.
 The gateway stood at the end of a street leading to the NW towards the impressive Temple of Olympian Zeus.

-On the two sides of the architrave above the arch there are two inscriptions: on the West side, it says, "This is Athens the old city of Thesseus", and on the East side, it says, "This is the city of Hadrian and not Thesseus".
+On the two sides of the architrave above the arch there are two inscriptions: on the West side, it reads, "This is Athens the old city of Thesseus", and on the East side, it reads, "This is the city of Hadrian and not Thesseus".

 The remains of wall-paintings suggest that in the Middle Ages the arch had become part of a Christian church.
 In 1778 it was converted into a gate of the defense wall around Athens, and was known as the "Princess Gate".